ultravideo/uvgRTP/BUILDING.md

 ## Dependencies

 uvgRTP uses [Crypto++](https://www.cryptopp.com/) for SRTP/ZRTP support.
-It is also possible to use uvgRTP without Crypto++. uvgRTP uses [*__has_include*](https://en.cppreference.com/w/cpp/preprocessor/include) to detect if Crypto++ is present in the file system.
+With compilers that support c++17, uvgRTP uses [*__has_include*](https://en.cppreference.com/w/cpp/preprocessor/include) to detect if Crypto++ is present in the file system.
 Thus, SRTP/ZRTP functionality is automatically disabled if crypto++ is not found in the system.

-If for some reason you have Crypto++ available but would like to disable SRTP/ZRTP anyway, you may compile uvgRTP with `-DDISABLE_CRYPTO=1`.
+It is also possible to use uvgRTP without Crypto++.
+If you have Crypto++ available but would like to disable SRTP/ZRTP anyway, you may compile uvgRTP with `-DDISABLE_CRYPTO=1`.
 See the instructions below for more details.

 ## Building uvgRTP

 Install [CMake](https://cmake.org) and make sure it is found in PATH.
-You can use Git Bash or other command terminals to the run the CMake commands on Windows.
+On Windows, you can use Git Bash or other command terminals to the run the CMake commands.

 ### Build configuration generation with CMake